 We’ve got festivities planned indoors and out, with special occasions and anytime options on the calendar.
 There’s always something to do in Burnsville.

 Even when temperatures rise, it’s time to hit the slopes.
 Buck Hill Ski is an 80-acre community hub with 16 runs and 11 lifts, one of the few half pipes in the Midwest, and is the slope nearest to downtown Minneapolis and St. Paul—it also happens to be where Olympic champion Lindsey Vonn learned to ski.
-Locally owned and independently operated, Buck Hill is open to enjoy year-round, thanks to mountain bike trails, mountain biking camps and clinics, races, and live music.
-Enthusiasts of any age can buy a $49 Mountain Biking season pass (day pass for $7) for access to all of the trails from June through October.
+Locally owned and independently operated, Buck Hill is open to enjoy year-round, thanks to mountain bike trails, mountain bike races, disc golf, and live music.
+Enthusiasts of any age can buy a mountain bike season pass (or day pass) for access to all of the trails from June through October.
 Ride dawn to dusk on five miles that loop through trees and across gravel.
 Singletrack, pump track, and skills areas offer extra thrills and challenges.

-Bring your lawn chair to Buck Hill for the Buck Concert Series, September 15-17, 2022, and ride a sound wave of entertainment.
-This year’s event promises three nights of tribute bands, alternative rock, and country music.
+Bring your lawn chair to Buck Hill for the Buck Concert Series, September 14-16, 2023, and ride a sound wave of entertainment from Jameson Rodgers, the Gear Daddies, Drive-By Truckers, and George Thorogood and The Destroyers, to name a few.
+This year’s event promises to be “One Hill of a Good Time”.

 All summer long, free entertainment is planned at Nicollet Commons Park in the Heart of the City, Burnsville’s green space in its walkable downtown area.
 Nicollet Commons Park features a 250-seat amphitheater for concerts and events, though you’re also welcome to sit anytime to nibble on a picnic lunch or enjoy the water fountain that flows from late May through late September.
 Weekly events include Flicks on the Bricks, select Friday evenings that help kick-start the weekend with music and entertainment beginning at 7:00pm followed by a classic movie projected outdoors.
-The Thursday Rockin’ lunch-hour concerts are geared toward pre-school audiences, while the City of Burnsville Party on the Plaza events are for all ages with live entertainment, food trucks, community booths, arts and craft vendors, games and more (July 21 and August 25), and Art and All That Jazz, Saturday, August 20.
+The Thursday Rockin’ lunch-hour concerts are geared toward pre-school audiences, while the City of Burnsville Party on the Plaza events are for all ages with live entertainment, food trucks, community booths, arts and craft vendors, games and more (July 20 and August 24), and Art and All That Jazz, Friday and Saturday, August 18 and 19.

 Treat your eyes and ears to visual and performing arts at Ames Center, which boasts two theaters—including the best and nicest 1,000-seat theater in the Twin Cities metro area—and an art gallery in addition to event space.
 The performance calendar presents a range of dramas, comedies, dance and musical acts from local and national artists.